Ninja-Squad/ninja-squad.github.com/_posts/2018-03-28-angular-cli-6.0.md

 You can also have several applications in your project, with `ng generate application`.
 Actually you already have two now by default: your main application and an application containing the `e2e` tests.

-The cool thing is that you can directly import from the library into your applications.
+The cool thing is that you can directly import from the library into your applications in the same CLI project, even without publishing the library on NPM.

 For example, let's say you generated a `shared` library.
 By default the CLI will produced a `shared` directory inside `projects`, with a `ShareComponent` and a `SharedService`.